sharandac/My-TTGO-Watch/README.md

 # My-TTGO-Watch

 A GUI named hedge for smartwatch like devices based on ESP32.
-Currently support for T-Watch2020 (V1,V2,V3), T-Watch2021 (currently broken), M5Paper, M5Core2 and native Linux support for testing.
+Currently support for T-Watch2020 (V1,V2,V3), T-Watch2021 (no ota-updates), M5Paper, M5Core2 and native Linux support for testing.

 ## Features